cilium/cilium/Documentation/security/network/encryption-wireguard.rst

 When WireGuard is enabled in Cilium, the agent running on each cluster node will establish a secure WireGuard tunnel between it and all other known nodes in the cluster.
-Each node automatically creates its own encryption key-pair and distributes its public key via the ``io.cilium.network.wg-pub-key`` annotation in the Kubernetes ``CiliumNode`` custom resource object.
+Each node automatically creates its own encryption key-pair and distributes its public key via the ``network.cilium.io/wg-pub-key`` annotation in the Kubernetes ``CiliumNode`` custom resource object.
 Each node's public key is then used by other nodes to decrypt and encrypt traffic from and to Cilium-managed endpoints running on that node.